The Grand National Steeplechase is one of the most iconic events in the horse racing calendar in the United Kingdom.

 Aintree is often described as ‘the ultimate test of horse and rider’ with fences like Becher’s Brook and The Chair etching their names in racing folklore.

+Prior to the event, many racers are taking advantage of training at the Cheltenham Racecourse.
+You can find more info on racing at cheltenham from their official guide.
 This year’s event is the 171st staging of the race, making it one of the longest standing traditions in the entire sporting calendar.

 Many people will have their only bet of the year on the Grand National, highlighting the importance of the race to the general public.